ArtoriasAbyssslayer/HashModNFFBanks-IDR/README.md

 ```
 numpy, pyhocon, plotly, scikit-image, trimesh, imageio, opencv, torchvision.
-[contained in readme.txt with the used versions]
+[contained in requirements.txt with the used versions]
 ```

 In case you want to use an anaconda environment you can create one called `hashmodnsr` with the required *(some maybe outdated)* dependencies by running: